yangziwen/diff-checkstyle/README.md

     # Or install the hook globally
     sh install.sh --global
     ```
+    * You can enable or disable the check in the following way
+    ```
+    # Enable the check
+    git config checkstyle.enabled true

+    # Disable the check
+    git config checkstyle.enabled false
+    ```
     * You can set the exampt path via git config
     ```
     git config checkstyle.exclude-regexp=.+-client/.*